nindalf/advent/y2024/src/day4/Readme.md

 \--- Day 4: Ceres Search ---
 ----------

-&quot;Looks like the Chief's not here.
-Next!&quot; One of The Historians pulls out a device and pushes the only button on it.
+"Looks like the Chief's not here.
+Next!"
+One of The Historians pulls out a device and pushes the only button on it.
 After a brief flash, you recognize the interior of the [Ceres monitoring station](/2019/day/10)!

 As the search for the Chief continues, a small Elf who lives on the station tugs on your shirt; she'd like to know if you could help her with her *word search* (your puzzle input).
 She only has to find one word: `XMAS`.